EkthaReddy/Five-Staged-Current-VCO/README.md

  Five-stage current-starved VCOs are widely used in frequency synthesizers, where precise control of the output frequency is essential.
 They are also employed in phase-locked loops (PLLs) and frequency modulation (FM) circuits in communication systems.

+Here is the image of current starved VCO on 90nm CMOS Technology carried out in Cadence virtuoso.

 ![image](https://github.com/user-attachments/assets/9f1f717b-3103-4324-860a-23a4fedefd68)